-The recipe is from Giallo Zafferano website and I invite you to try it!
+You can find the recipe in Giallo Zafferano website and I invite you to try it!

-The result is excellent, considering that I really like recipes where you have to put all the ingredients in a bowl and mix!
+This recipe is excellent, considering that I really like easier recipes where you have to put all the ingredients in a bowl and mix!

 It is also very fast… once you have made the pastry ball without butter, you can immediately start rolling it out and making cookies with the molds.

-We melted a dark chocolate bar in a double boiler and decorated the cookies.
+In 15 minutes (in the static oven at 170°) the cookies were ready and we melted a dark chocolate bar in a double boiler to decorate the cookies.

 Gift wrapping by recycling a coffee jar.

-Let’s move on to the packaging of our Christmas cookies and to do so you just need to use a finished jar of coffee and Christmas-themed gift paper.
+Let’s do the packaging of our Christmas cookies, and we use a finished jar of coffee decorate with Christmas-themed gift paper.

-Watch how to cover the jar with paper, then follow the tutorial below to make the plastic lid cover.
+Watch how to cover the coffee can with paper, then continue to follow the tutorial below.

 Choose a yarn of the color that suits the type of gift wrapping paper you have chosen to wrap the jar.